Edward

 numerals refer to like parts throughout.

-[0023] With respect to the above description, before explaining at
+[0023] With respect to the above description, before explaining

-to be understood that the invention is not limited in its
+is to be understood that the invention is not limited in its

-application to the details of construction and to the arrangement
+application to the details of construction and to the

-or illustrated in the drawings.
-The various apparatus and methods
+following description or illustrated in the drawings.
+The

-of the invention are capable of other embodiments and of being
+various apparatus and methods of the invention are capable of

-practiced and carried out in various ways which will be obvious to
+various ways which will be obvious to those skilled in the art

-those skilled in the art once they review this disclosure.
-Also,
+once they review this disclosure.
+Also, it is to be understood

-it is to be understood that the phraseology and terminology
+that the phraseology and terminology employed herein are for the

-employed herein are for the purpose of description and should not
+purpose of description and should not be regarded as limiting.

 [0024] Therefore, those skilled in the art will appreciate that

-the conception upon which this disclosure is based may readily be
+the conception upon which this disclosure is based may readily

-systems for carrying out the several purposes of the present
+and systems for carrying out the several purposes of the present

 buoyancy engine.
-It is important, therefore, that the objects and
+It is important, therefore, that the objects

-claims be regarded as including such equivalent construction and
+and claims be regarded as including such equivalent construction

-methodology insofar as they do not depart from the spirit and
+and methodology insofar as they do not depart from the spirit

-scope of the present invention.
+and scope of the present invention.

-[0025] Further objectives of this invention will be brought out in
+[0025] Further objectives of this invention will be brought out

-the following part of the specification wherein detailed
+in the following part of the specification wherein detailed

 description is for the purpose of fully disclosing the invention